internet safety week

 Internet Security Week – Edition No. 97

-In edition No. 97 of Internet Security Week, malware that steals passwords saved in the browser, cybersecurity in 2022, ransomware grows in Latin America and much more.
+In Edition No. 97 of Internet Security Week, malware that steals saved passwords in the browser, cybersecurity in 2022, ransomware grows in Latin America and more.

 News

-Even in the last week of the year, virtual dangers continue to be on the rise.
-The most recent, although already detected since October, is the Redline malware, capable of stealing information from browsers such as Google Chrome, Microsoft Edge and Opera — which makes the practice of saving passwords in these programs dangerous.
+Even in the last week of the year, virtual dangers remain high.
+The most recent, although already detected since October, is Malware Redline, capable of stealing browsers such as Google Chrome, Microsoft Edge and Opera - which makes the practice of saving passwords in these programs something dangerous.

-As we begin a new year, let's take a look at some data needed to stay up to date on the latest trends in cybersecurity.
+While we started a new year, we will take a look at some data needed to keep us up to date on the latest cyber security trends.

-A fake Itaú Unibanco application is being spread in phishing campaigns to target customers of this Brazilian organization and carry out fraudulent banking transactions and indicates that it has been downloaded 1,895,897 times.
-The total is false and serves to add an appearance of popularity and trust to the app.
+A fake Itaú Unibanco app is being spread to phishing campaigns to reach clients of this Brazilian organization and make fraudulent bank transactions and indicates that 1,895,897 times have been downloaded.
+The total is false and serves to add to the app an appearance of popularity and confidence.

-No gambler, cryptocurrency investor or online shopper is safe from scammers.
-But regardless of the victim or the sophistication of the strategy, there is always a way to detect fraud before it is too late.
+No player, cryptocurrency investor or online buyer is protected against scammers.
+But regardless of the victim or sophistication of strategy, there is always a way to detect fraud before it is too late.

 By Roman Dedenok in Kaspersky Daily

-LastPass users report their master passwords have been compromised
+Lastpass users report that their masters passwords have been compromised

-Many LastPass users report that their master passwords have been compromised after receiving email warnings that someone tried to use them to log into their accounts from unknown locations.
-The email notifications also mention that login attempts were blocked because they were made from unknown locations around the world.
+Many Lastpass users report that their masters passwords have been committed after receiving email warnings that someone tried to use them to log in to their accounts of unknown places.
+Email notifications also mention that login attempts were blocked because they were made in unknown places around the world.

-Government must take digital security seriously, and these 4 points will help
+Government should take digital security seriously, and these 4 points will help

 Another hacker attack?
-It seems that every day now a report of a security incident involving public institutions appears in the press.
+It seems that every day now comes the report of a security incident involving public institutions.
 Especially with regard to the federal government, 2021 was a year full of episodes that exposed vulnerabilities in the most diverse ministries.
-The blackout of proof of vaccination, obtained from the ConecteSUS app, was just the icing on the cake.
+The blackout of vaccination voucher, obtained in the Conectesus application, was only the icing on the cake.

-The volume of cybercriminals' searches for financially healthy companies to attack with ransomware in Latin America grew by close to 150% in 2021, repeating last year's statistics.
+The volume of cybercriminals searches by financially healthy companies to be attacked with ransomware in Latin America grew by 150% by 2021, repeating last year's statistics.

-Ransomware as a Service (RaaS): the most dangerous trend for 2022
+Ransomware as a service (raas): the most dangerous tendency to 2022

-Understand why this service is so dangerous, how criminals can find it and learn about the main measures to be taken to protect environments.
+Understand why this service is as dangerous as criminals can find it and know the main measures to be taken to protect environments.

 By Daniel Cunha Barbosa in Welivesecurity

-Home office and cryptocurrencies will be main threat vectors in 2022
+Home-Office and Cryptocurrencies will be the main threat vectors in 2022

-With 2021 coming to an end, expectations for next year begin to take shape and, according to cybersecurity experts at Avast, 2022 will be where cybercriminals will make advances to ensure the effectiveness of ransomware, fraud, continuation of scams and cryptocurrency mining malware.
+With 2021 ending, expectations for next year begin to take shape and, according to Avast cyber security experts, 2022 will be where cybercriminals will make advances to ensure the effectiveness of ransomware, fraud, continuation of scams and cryptocurrency mining malware.

 Material